Mesopotamia, 6,000 B.C.

 That means I don’t need to trade for rent, or office supplies, or any other general office-related stuff.

-I also have people that I use and trust for the services I actually do need so I already outsource website maintenance or graphic design that are above my pay grade, so that eliminates those things.
+I also have people that I use and trust for the services I actually do need so I already outsource business tasks like website maintenance or graphic design that are above my pay grade, so that eliminates those things.

 So what happens when you have a bunch of “money” in your trade account and you can’t find someone to use it on?